ivanbabko/goodrocket-jekyll/README.md

 ## Frequently Asked Questions

 **So why Goodrocket?**
-Because a good rocket will take you high up to the sky really fast.
+Because a good rocket will take you really far really fast.
 And it won't explode in the process.
-I thought this was a good metaphor for a web development boilerplate that focuses on performance for the user and for you as a developer.
+I thought this was a good metaphor for a reliable web development boilerplate that focuses on performance for the user and for you as a developer.

 **Why another boilerplate?**
 Two reasons.
 First, I wanted to learn how Gulp works.
 Second, I find it hard to use other people's boilerplates "as is".
 I have to understand fully what is under the hood to trust the system, and when I figure things out, I start disagreeing and customizing.
 So I figured I'll just create my own opinionated starting kit and find peace.

 ---